 Officers

-Following the election of incoming AdCom members-at-large, the Nominating Committee shall submit nominations by mail, for President and Vice-Presidents, to all current elected members of the AdCom.
-Nominations for President submitted by written petition of three voting members of the AdCom shall be added to the ballot if received by the Nominating Committee no later than 15 days after the notification of completion of the election of new AdCom members.
-The deadline for return of ballots shall be before December 1 and not less than 30 calendar days after the actual date of mailing of the ballots.
+The Nominating Committee shall submit nominations for President and Vice-Presidents, to all current elected members of the AdCom.
+Nominations for President submitted by petition of three voting members of the AdCom shall be added to the ballot if received by the Nominating Committee no later than 15 days after the notification of the call for nomination of officers.
+The deadline for return of ballots shall be before December 1 and not less than 30 calendar days after the actual date of distribution of the ballots.
 A majority of returned ballots shall determine election.
+The Chairperson of the Nomination and Awards Committee is solely responsible for counting the ballots and announcing the results maintaining full confidentiality of the submitted ballots.
+Any member of the AdCom may request that a second person review and recount the ballots.
+In such case the President shall appoint a person whose name is not on the ballot to conduct the recount (the President may appoint him/herself if not seeking election or reelection).

 The terms of elected officers shall be one year, commencing on January 1.
-The President may be re-elected to a second term of one year.
-If the second term year exceeds his/her elected AdCom membership, the re-elected President shall become an ex-officio member of AdCom, with vote, for the term year.
-A President, having served his/her elected terms, shall not again be eligible for election to the presidency until a lapse of three years.
-An AdCom member may be elected to Vice Presidential office for any or all of his/her elected years on AdCom, but shall not remain in any one Vice Presidential office for more than three
+The officer shall be elected for no more than three consecutive years.
+If an additional term exceeds his/her elected AdCom membership, the re-elected officer shall become an ex-officio member of AdCom, with vote, for the term year.
+An officer, having served his/her elected terms, shall not again be eligible for election to that office until a lapse of at least one year, three years for the Presidential Office.
+Only elected AdCom members shall be eligible to run for a Vice Presidential office for the following year unless they are running for reelection for that office.

-consecutive years.
-Eligibility for Vice Presidential office is restored after a lapse of one year.

 The Secretary and the Treasurer shall be appointed by the President and must have AdCom experience prior to their being appointed.
 If they are not elected members of the AdCom, they shall be ex-officio members with vote.
 The Secretary and the Treasurer may be reappointed.
 The Secretary and the Treasurer shall be responsible for keeping the records of the AdCom in the areas commonly ascribable to their functions.
 They shall prepare and distribute reports, notices, or such other documents as may be required by the President and the AdCom.
 The Treasurer shall serve as Chairman of the Finance Committee, shall recommend annual budgets for approval by the AdCom and TAB, shall represent the AdCom with TAB on financial matters, and shall monitor actual expenses in accordance with approved budgets.

 All officers shall continue to serve until their successors take office.